was111607/sample-gcp-nlp-flask/backend_api/README.md

 If you use a private repository, you will need to [log in to GitHub](../README-private-clone.md) first. \
 Run the following commands to clone the GitHub repository to your cloud shell (replace it with your clone/fork url):

+Note: if you are using gcloud locally instead of the Cloud Shell, you will need to install gh locally for the following steps.

     gh auth login (follow the steps to connect to your GitHub) git clone https://github.com/was111607/sample-gcp-nlp-flask.git (replace with your forked version)